FORGE Ministry Apprenticeship Scheme

 Host churches will agree a weekly schedule with their Apprentice(s)

-Although FORGE, as a Ministry Apprenticeship Scheme, is an unpaid programme, participants will be given access to significant training, resources, and valuable experience.
+Although FORGE, as a Ministry Apprenticeship Scheme, is an unpaid programme, participants will receive training and valuable experience.

-Placement hosts: Placement Hosts will provide an allowance for each Apprentice of £50/week to cover travel costs and meals consumed during work.
+Placement hosts: Placement Hosts will provide an allowance to cover travel costs and meals consumed during work.

-Diocesan team: The Diocese of Down and Dromore will cover the expenses associated with the formal training provided during the monthly Development Days and any other training the diocese organises
+Diocesan team: The Diocese of Down and Dromore will cover the expenses associated with the monthly Development Days and any other events the diocese organises

 Accommodation is not provided during placements.